pknielski/pknielski.github.io/_posts/2021-11-12-chicken-paprikash.md

 ---
 Chicken Paprikash

 This sounds fancy, but it’s really easy.
-In this recipe, I’ve cobbled together a couple different recipes.
+In this post, I’ve cobbled together a couple different recipes.
 I often do this, as sometimes I don’t have an ingredient, for example, or I don’t want potatoes in my paprikash, but the recipe has some approaches I like.

 ![cco](/assets/images/thighsinpanfinished.jpg.jpg)